 Hats and Sunglasses

 Protect your face and eyes from the bright rays.
 A simple baseball cap or visor will do just fine with keeping the sun off your face.
-Keep your favorite pair of fancy sunglasses home, so you don’t have to worry about losing them.
+Keep your favorite pair of fancy sunglasses home so you don’t have to worry about losing them.
 You can always find a cheap pair at a local store.

 Lightweight, Quick-Dry Clothing

 One of our best tips is soaking a cooling towel with cold water at the start of the day and wearing it around your neck.
 (You bet one of our favorites is the Chilly Pad from frogg toggs.)
 We also have seen many frogs bring neck fans for a cool breeze all afternoon!